civicrm/civicrm-buildkit-vagrant/README.md

     * `git clone git://github.com/civicrm/civicrm-buildkit-vagrant.git cividev`
     * OR download and extract the repository master [zip file](https://github.com/civicrm/civicrm-buildkit-vagrant/archive/master.zip) to a `cividev` directory on your computer.
     * OR download and extract a [stable release](https://github.com/civicrm/civicrm-buildkit-vagrant/releases) zip file if you'd like some extra comfort.
-1. In a command prompt, change into the new directory with `cd cividev`
+1. In a command prompt, change into the directory where you placed the files.
+Use `cd` from the command prompt to do this.
 1. Start the Vagrant environment with `vagrant up`
     * Be VERY patient as the magic happens (time for a coffee or lunch break?).
 This will take a while on the first run as your local machine downloads the required files and builds all.
     * Watch as the script ends, as an administrator or `su` ***password may be required*** to properly modify the hosts file on your local machine.